skbio.sequence.distance.k2p#

 Notes

-The Kimura 2-parameter model (K2P or K80) was originally described in [1].
+The Kimura 2-parameter model (K2P or K80) was originally described in [1] and its gamma correction in [2].

 K2P is an extension of the JC69 model by modeling differential transition and transversion rates.
 Meanwhile, K2P can be considered as a special case of the F84 model by assuming equal base frequencies.